reinvantveer/68KatyClone/README.md

 An open-hardware design for an 8-bit Motorola 68008 system.
 Please feel free to re-use any of the parts enclosed in this repository, or see the [license](./LICENSE) for the hardware if in doubt.

 **NOTE** This is a work in progress, by a guy with no prior experience in CPU board prototyping.
 Although I'm enjoying myself thoroughly and things are progressing well, this project comes without guarantees.
+* Update 17-03-202: I got my first address and data bus readouts today, using an Arduino Mega.
+It's not making much sense to me yet, but it soon will.
+It's clear that the processor is executing instructions!
-Update 15-03-2020: There is a working ['single-stepping' and power-up/reset schematic](KiCad/single-stepping.sch) that will serve as the basis for the rest of the project.
+* Update 15-03-2020: There is a working ['single-stepping' and power-up/reset schematic](KiCad/single-stepping.sch) that will serve as the basis for the rest of the project.
 The rest may or may not work, I'm not done debugging yet.

 # Credits
 * This repository is my attempt to build a re-vamped edition of Steve "Big Mess-O-Wires" Chamberlin's [68Katy](https://www.bigmessowires.com/68-katy/), for which I owe him many thanks.
 It's my first go at breadboard prototyping, but since I'm learning so much I thought I'd contribute by publishing my findings.
 It has been quite the ride thus far.